Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-\paragraph{The Leaky Integrate-and-Fire SRM: } The SRM $f_{srm}(\mathbf{v}^\ell(t), \mathbf{J}^\ell(t))$ we chose to implement is the leaky integrate-and-fire (LIF) \cite{eliasmith2004neural}, which entails modeling neurons as leaky integrators of their current inputs.
-This integration over time, for a block $\ell$ of neurons, is specified by the following differential equation:
+\paragraph{The Leaky Integrate-and-Fire SRM: } The SRM $f_{srm}(\mathbf{v}^\ell(t), \mathbf{j}^\ell(t))$ we implemented is the leaky integrate-and-fire (LIF) \cite{eliasmith2004neural} process, which entails modeling neurons as leaky integrators of their current inputs.
+This integration over time, for a block/layer $\ell$ of neurons, is specified by the following differential equation:

-where $R_m$ is the corresponding membrane resistance (for any single cell in the entire system), $\tau_m$ is the membrane time constant (specifically set as $\tau_m = R_m C_m$, where $C_m$ is the membrane capacitance), $\gamma_m$ is a coefficient that controls the strength of the leak.
+where $R_m$ is the corresponding membrane resistance (for any single cell in the entire system), $\tau_m$ is the membrane time constant (specifically set as $\tau_m = R_m C_m$, where $C_m$ is the membrane capacitance), and $\gamma_m$ is a coefficient that controls the strength of the leak.
 The above equation, in actuality, describes a simple resistor-capacitor (RC) circuit, with the leakage resulting from the resistor.
 The current $\mathbf{J}^\ell(t)$ is integrated over time by the capacitor, which is placed in parallel to the resistor.
-In order to simulate leaky integrator neuron dynamics with Equation \ref{eqn:lif_diff}, we approximate the differential equation with the forward Euler method to compute the value of the voltage $\mathbf{v}^\ell(t)$.
+In order to simulate leaky integrator neuron dynamics with Equation \ref{eqn:lif_diff}, we approximate the differential equation with the forward Euler method (as was done for the current in Equations \ref{eqn:curr}-\ref{eqn:curr_top}) to compute the value of the voltage $\mathbf{v}^\ell(t)$.
 This calculation proceeds as follows:

 where $\Delta t$ is the integration time constant (replacing the $\partial t$ in the original differential equation).
+Notice that this formulation of the LIF assumes a resting (membrane) potential of $0$ decivolts (although we note that the SpNCN could be formulated with other bounds and threshold values).

-In order to generate a spike, a threshold $\mathbf{v}_{thr}$ must be chosen against which $\mathbf{v}^\ell(t)$ is compared.
+In order to generate a spike, a threshold $\mathbf{v}_{thr}$ must be chosen to compare $\mathbf{v}^\ell(t)$ against.
 As the voltage $\mathbf{v}^\ell(t)$ accumulates over time, a neuron will emit a spike once its voltage exceeds $\mathbf{v}_{thr}$ (in the simulations of this paper, we operate in the $[0,1]$ decivolt range).
-Upon emitting a spike (yielding a value of $1$), a neuron's voltage variable is reset to $0$, our chosen voltage resting rate for this paper's experiments.
+Upon emitting a spike (yielding a value of $1$), a neuron's voltage variable is reset to $0$, our chosen voltage resting rate (or resting membrane potential) for this paper's experiments.
 A spike vector is simply created via the following vector elementwise comparison: $\mathbf{s}^\ell(t) = \mathbf{v}^\ell(t) \geq \mathbf{v}_{thr}$.
-In Figure \ref{fig:spike_train}, an LIF unit's spike generation process is depicted (with the leak turned off, $\gamma = 0$, and no refractory period).
+In Figure \ref{fig:spike_train}, we depict the spike generation process (as a function of the modeled synaptic conductance and the membrane potential) for two sampled LIF units, i.e., ``Neuron 1'' and ``Neuron 2'', in an SpNCN trained on the MNIST database.